What Exactly Nicotine Is?

 Dopamine is a brain chemical that affects emotions, movement, and sensation of pleasure and pain.

-If your brain’s dopamine levels rise, the feeling of contentment is higher.
+If your brain’s dopamine levels rise the feeling of happiness is also higher.

 NOTE: Consuming nicotine is also associated with raised alertness and a sensation of being relaxed.